 Reaction Between an Acid and a Base

-An acid and base react in a neutralization reaction to produce a salt and water.
+An acid and base react in a neutralization reaction that forms a salt and water.
 The salt may dissociate into its ions or, if it insoluble or saturated, may precipitate out of solution as a solid.

 - Jensen, William B. (2006).
 “The origin of the term “base”.
 The Journal of Chemical Education.
 83 (8): 1130. doi:10.1021/ed083p1130